Cross-cultural communication: WYSE International

 WYSE International is a worldwide educational charity specializing in education and development for emerging leaders established in 1989.
 It is a non-governmental organization associated with the Department of Public Information of the United Nations.

-Over 3000 participants from 110 countries have attended their courses, they have run in 5 continents.
+Over 3000 participants from 110 countries have attended their courses, which have run on 5 continents.
 Its flagship International Leadership Programme is a 12-day residential course for 30 people from on average 20 countries (aged 18 – 35).

-WYSE International's website states its aims are to:
+WYSE International's website states it aims to:

 "provide education independently of political, religious or social backgrounds and promote visionary leadership capable of responding to evolving world needs."

 Middle East Entrepreneurs of Tomorrow

 Middle East Entrepreneurs of Tomorrow is an innovative educational initiative aimed at creating a common professional language between Israeli and Palestinian young leaders.
 Israeli and Palestinian students are selected through an application process and work in small bi-national teams to develop technology and business projects for local impact.
-Through this process of cross-cultural communication, students build mutual respect, cultural competence and understanding of each others.
+Through this process of cross-cultural communication, students build mutual respect, cultural competence and understanding of each other.

-I need to be more open to people and limit my mind in order to get clues about stereotypes, race, religion, and media.
+I need to be more open to people and limit my mind to get clues about stereotypes, race, religion, and media.
 I should give people enough time to speak so I can figure out what my mind is missing about a particular group of people.
 By being open, I mean having healthy conversations with people, which should begin gradually depending on the situation and people involved.
 Allowing myself some time to reflect on these elements, where I am going wrong, and where I need to improve.
 Meanwhile, I'm updating my mental knowledge based on the authentic information I'm gaining through experiential learning.